Ilievski-Daniel/Ilievski-Daniel/README.md

 - 👋 Hi, I’m @Ilievski-Daniel
-- 👀 I’m interested in Web Development and DevOps
+- 👀 I’m interested in Software Development and DevOps
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Laravel projects
 - 📫 Feel free to connect with me on LinkedIn: [Daniel Ilievski](https://www.linkedin.com/in/danielilievski/)